jwdevos/ansible-network-things/register-ssh-keys/README.md

 # register-ssh-keys
-The playbook in this directory (playbook-register-ssh-keys.yml) will add the SSH keys in the specified inventory to your known_hosts file.
+The playbook in this directory (playbook-register-ssh-keys.yml) will add the SSH keys for the devices that are in the specified inventory to your known_hosts file.
 The playbook assumes a group_var called customer_dir to be available.
 It contains the name (or directory name in our case, hence the variable name) of the particular customer you are working with.
 By doing so, it makes the playbook suitable for a multitenancy environment.
 You can run the playbook like this:
 ```